sportstalk247/sdk-javascript/README.md

 Chat Services:
 - ChatEventService
 - ChatRoomService
-- Chat Moderation Service
+- ChatModeration Service

 Comment Services:
 - CommentService
-- Conversation Service
+- ConversationService
-- Comment Moderation Service
+- CommentModerationService

 You can  see the details for each under **'Backing Services'** section